prahladyeri/prahladyeri.github.io/_posts/2016-12-29-how-to-create-google-drive-app-python-flask.md

 ### I: Register a google app by visiting the [Google API console](https://console.developers.google.com/):

 The way the latest version (V3) of drive API works is only through OAuth.
 It means you cannot put a password or API key inside your code and access the drive files.
 You need to register your backend app and generate OAuth credentials for the app, so that it can access the drive on the user’s behalf once the user grants permission to the app.
 So the first step is going to the [Google API console](https://console.developers.google.com/), registering the app itself and generating OAuth credentials.
-The registration process is pretty straightforward, you just select “Create Project” from the dropdown and give a nice name for your project such as `Flask Drive Example App`{.highlighter-rouge} in our case.
+The registration process is pretty straightforward, you just select “Create Project” from the dropdown and give a nice name for your project such as `Flask Drive Example App` in our case.

 ![Register Google App](/uploads/old/google-apis/drive_api_steps.png)

 ### II: Configure the credentials and download the client\_id.json file: {#ii-configure-the-credentials-and-download-the-client_idjson-file}

 This is the credential file that validates to Google who you are (as a developer) and also your app that acts on your behalf.
-Download and save it as `client_id.json`{.highlighter-rouge} in the same directory as the flask app.
+Download and save it as `client_id.json` in the same directory as the flask app.

 ![Configure Credentials](/uploads/old/google-apis/configuration_steps.png)